 To save nominal printing costs, the Treasury department has eliminated paper bonds – losing millions in sales to individuals who are not comfortable with computers or prefer to give the gift of paper bonds.

-Paper-based communications are critically important for millions of Americans—especially for seniors and the 25 percent of citizens without online access.
+Paper-based communications are critically important for millions of Americans—especially for seniors and the more than 30 percent of citizens without online access.
 Yet these Americans are being left behind as the government and private sector go "paperless" in order to cut costs.
 It's crucial to preserve paper-based options for Americans who need it to access information and services.